 Without a good composition, it’s hard to create powerful images.

 With that being said, let’s look closer at the Rule of Thirds.

 What is the Rule of Thirds?

-The principle of it is to break the image into thirds, both horizontally and vertically, leaving you with 9 frames.
-These frames serve as guidelines as to where you should place subjects of interest in your image, either at the intersections or along the lines.
+The main principle is to break the image into thirds, both horizontally and vertically.
+This leaves you with 9 frames.
+These frames then serve as guidelines as to where subjects of interest should be placed.

 The Rule of Thirds in Use